 The moon is so large that you can easily shoot it with a normal telephoto lens, and it’s also bright enough that you can use a shutter speed fast enough to avoid having to use a tracking mount.

 But even though the moon is relatively easy to photograph in the night sky, you still need to use the right techniques and careful planning to get a good shot.

 Knowing how to photograph the moon starts with getting yourself a long zoom lens to ensure you get close enough to capture detail.
-We used a Sigma 50-500mm.
-If you don't have one in your camera bag, they're easily rented.
+The last few years have seen a host of new optics become available, while bridge cameras also offer huge zoom lenses.

 A tripod is also a must to avoid camera shake when taking moon pictures.
-Also check the weather forecast in advance, as to photograph the moon you'll need a clear and cloudless sky.
+Also check the weather forecast in advance, as it goes without saying, to photograph the moon you'll need a clear and cloudless sky.

 Pollution in big cities can sometimes get in the way of a crisp clear shot, so consider driving out to somewhere where the air will be cleaner to photograph the moon.